securityMB/bentkowski.info/src/posts/2023/hearing-loss.md

 She shared the observation with my parents and that's how my life story with hearing loss has begun.
 I had my first hearing tests that, since then, I've done so many times.
 The most common one is that you sit inside a soundproof cabin, you need to wear headphones and they play sounds with increasing volume and increasing frequency.
 Your goal is to press a button whenever you can hear the sound.
 The result is an [audiogram](https://en.wikipedia.org/wiki/Audiogram), which is a graph showing the frequencies and intensity (measured in dB).
 Below I'm sharing two of my audiograms and a graph from Wikipedia that shows what is the expected hearing range.
 The left audiogram is from 20??, and the right one is the most recent one from 2021.

-On the first one you can clearly see that I had a significant loss on higher frequen
+On the first one you can clearly see that I had a significant loss on higher frequencies.